ACK-J/MailFail/README.md

 - Checks if the MX domain can be used as an open relay
 - Links to hunter.io which finds email addresses used by the domain
 - Uses MXToolbox to run a "domain health" report
-- Check if the MX domain will send an unauthenticated email internally
+- Attempts to send a relayed email using the mail server

 # Example Misconfigurations
 | | |